bajpaimahendra/sharpen-the-saw-2027/Git-commands.md

 ### branching

 	git branch 				( lists only LOCAL branches in the current repository )

-	Before we create the branch, we want to check if the branch exists on our remote.
+	--- Before we create the branch, we want to check if the branch exists on our remote.---

 	git fetch --all 			( fetches all registered remotes and their branches )

 	git branch -r 				( See only REMOTE branches the current repository )

 	git branch -a 				( See both LOCAL and REMOTE branches )

 	git branch <branchName> 		( creates a new branch taking all the code from current branch )

 	git checkout -b  feature1 master 	( Create a new branch from another branch )